prabhdeep1/GPCSSI-OSINT/README.md

 Step 1 - Cloning ReconSpider on your linux system.

-In order to download ReconSpider simply clone the github repository.
-Below is the command which you can use in order to clone ReconSpider repository.
+In order to download GPCSSI-TOOL simply clone the github repository.
+Below is the command which you can use in order to clone GPCSSI-TOOL repository.

 git clone https://github.com/prabhdeep1/GPCSSI-OSINT.git